Tenjin

 • Enter your Webhook name.

-• Paste Webhook URL copied from Apphud in URL field.
+• Paste the Webhook URL copied from Apphud (Step 3) into the URL field.

 • Select HTTP Method as POST.